ishusterman/hotline/README.md

 ## Usage

 1. Launch the program.
-2. To log a new inquiry, click the ìNew Inquiryî button and enter the callerís information, inquiry details, and urgency level.
+2. To log a new inquiry, click the ‚ÄúNew Inquiry‚Äù button and enter the caller‚Äôs information, inquiry details, and urgency level.
-3. Track the status of each inquiry by updating its status (e.g., ìpending,î ìresolvedî).
+3. Track the status of each inquiry by updating its status (e.g., ‚Äúpending,‚Äù ‚Äúresolved‚Äù).
 4. Use the search function to filter inquiries based on specific criteria (e.g., caller name, inquiry type, or status).
 5. Generate reports to analyze the number of inquiries, response times, and the rate of issue resolution.